basileMarchand/basictools-frozen/docs/Intro.rst

 What is BasicTools
 ******************

-BasicTools was primary designed as a basic set of tools to work on meshes in the context of finite element computation.
+BasicTools was primary designed as a basic set of tools to work on meshes in the context of finite element computations.
 The main functionalities of the library are:

-* IO routine : A set of classes to read and write meshes (and solutions fields) from/to a large variety of file formats.
+* IO support: A set of classes to read and write meshes (and solutions fields) from/to a large variety of file formats.
 BasicTools does not have a proper file format mainly because existent formats provide most, if not all, of the functionalities needed.
 * Mesh manipulation: Routines to filter, define, extract and manipulate meshes in many ways.
-* Fields manipulation: finite element fields can be defined using different kinds of interpolation (P0/P1/P2), in the full mesh or only in restricted zones, and also at integration points.
+* Fields manipulation: Finite element fields can be defined using different kinds of interpolation (P0/P1/P2), in the full mesh or only in restricted zones, and also at integration points.
 This classes have overloaded operators to make computation of quantities of interest an easy task.
 * Integration: Routines for the integration of weak formulations (tangent matrices, right hand terms, integral over only a part of a mesh).
 * Field transfer: Basic routine to transfer field from one mesh to another.
-* Finite element solver: using all the previous tools, some basic finite element solver are  available to solve generic partial differential equations on non structured meshes.
+* Finite element solver: Using all the previous tools, some basic finite element solvers are available to solve generic partial differential equations on unstructured meshes.

 *********************
 Installing BasicTools